 “And of course,” adds Mr Tipa, “if you require services or clarification understanding the NDIS then please contact us as well.”

-To find out more contact our disabilities team on 5155 8300 or follow Gippsland Lakes Community Health on Facebook.
+To find out more contact our disabilities team on 5155 8300 or follow Gippsland Lakes Complete Health on Facebook.